agwlprash/agwlprash.github.io/_pages/Publications.md

 ### 2017
 <ul type="square">
-  <li><u>P. Agrawal</u>, L. Barnet and D. Attinger, <i>Bloodstains on woven fabric: simulations and experiments for quantification of the uncertainty on impact and directional angles<i>, <a href="https://www.sciencedirect.com/science/article/pii/S0379073817302645">Forensic Science International, 278, 240-252, 2017</a></li>
+  <li><u>P. Agrawal</u>, L. Barnet and D. Attinger, <i>Bloodstains on woven fabric: simulations and experiments for quantification of the uncertainty on impact and directional angles</i>, <a href="https://www.sciencedirect.com/science/article/pii/S0379073817302645">Forensic Science International, 278, 240-252, 2017</a></li>
 </ul>

 ### 2016